Do you like to throw money at different marketing channels, don’t get any results and don’t know why you didn’t get the expected results?

 When it comes to marketing or real estate marketing, these values or metrics are related to the goals of a particular marketing campaign or several marketing campaigns for your real estate business.

-Another one of their benefits is that they will help you in iterating through and testing different real estate marketing channels.
+Another one of their benefits is that they will help you iterate through and test different real estate marketing channels.

-They help you to find out which marketing channel to throw out and which one to keep and to focus on or to scale.
+They help you find out which marketing channel to throw out and which to keep, focus on, or scale.

-They are always important, but even more so when you are starting with a new real estate marketing channel and still have a long way of testing ahead of you.
+They are always important, but even more so when you start with a new real estate marketing channel and still have a long way of testing ahead of you.

 Without them, you will fly blind and probably spend more money than you want to.